abossenbroek/CarBehaviorCloning/README.md

 to contain more left turns there is less right turn training data.
 To compensate for this we flip the image and take the negative angle.
 To increase the robustness, and reduce overfitting, of network we rotate the non-flipped center, right and left steering angle by factor between -5 and 5 degree.
+The added benefit of flipping the data is that we have a more balanced data set.
+A key element when training neural networks.

-Lastly we randomly change the brightness of original center, right and left image by converting to HSV color space and randomly multiplying the V channel.
+In addition we randomly change the brightness of original center, right and left image by converting to HSV color space and randomly multiplying the V channel.

-Lastly, to ensure that the steering angles do not change too rapidly we perform a moving average of the steering angles.
+### Training data generation
+To generate the training data we drove four lapses where two were close to the left yellow line and two close to the right yellow line with recovery.
+In addition we drove drove three lapses with center line.

 # Running the program